top of page

 Expanding your team can be an exciting time for your company or organisation, signifying growth and momentum within the workplace.
 However, before you dive into employing a new staff member, it is important to strategically map out your organisational structure and the roles and responsibilities of the new position.

-Remember that the circumstances by which you take on a new employee will have a financial impact on your business, particularly if issues arise or if things don’t work out.
-The best way to mitigate the risk of costly disputes is to clarify your employment obligations ahead of time, including all of the details related to the job description, employment contracts, policies, procedures and job training.
+The circumstances by which you take on a new employee will have a financial impact on your business, particularly if issues arise or things don’t work out.
+The best way to mitigate the risk of costly disputes is to clarify your employment obligations ahead of time, including details related to the job description, employment contracts, policies, procedures and job training.

 Position Description, Advertising and Recruiting